 How to Store and Dispose of This Medicine

 - Store the medicine in the refrigerator, away from heat and direct light.
 Do not freeze.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine after you have finished your treatment.
-You will also need to throw away old medicine after the expiration date has passed.
+- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.
 Throw away any unused medicine 4 weeks after opening the bottle.
 You should write down the date that you opened the medicine on the bottom of the bottle to help you remember.

 - Keep all medicine away from children and never share your medicine with anyone.

 Drugs and Foods to Avoid